 The process begins with the receipt of the job description for the co-op position and communication of this position’s availability to the students through contacting the Fenn Co-op Coordinator at (216) 687-6968, OptimalResume and the Engineering Co-op Bulletin Board in Fenn Hall.
 All interested students will contact the Coordinator and the following process will begin.

-- Facilitate arrangement of a possible site visit by the Faculty Mentor and Career Coordinator.
+- Facilitate arrangement of a possible site visit with Faculty Mentor and Fenn Co-op Staff member

-- Work with the employer to develop a long-term, ongoing relationship on behalf of the Washkewicz College of Engineering Co-op Program.
+- Work with employers to develop a long-term, ongoing relationship on behalf of the Washkewicz College of Engineering Co-op Program.